 The best thing to do is to keep a food diary.
 Write down everything you eat, and take note of when your symptoms disappear and when they flare up.
 This will help you differentiate foods that help alleviate your pain from those that exacerbate it.
 Here are some general tips to help you get started:

-• Consume a well-balanced diet.
+Consume a well-balanced diet.
 This is an effective health strategy, whether or not you’re suffering from fibromyalgia.
 Ideally, include fresh organic fruits and vegetables, healthy fats (like coconut and coconut oil, avocado and raw nuts), dairy from grass fed cows and moderate amounts of lean protein in your meals.

-According to a 2007 study, patients who are diagnosed with pain-related conditions, like rheumatoid arthritis and irritable bowel syndrome (IBS) had reduced soreness and morning stiffness, as well as less painful joints, after supplementing with omega-3s.2
+According to a 2007 study published in the journal Pain, patients who are diagnosed with pain-related conditions, like rheumatoid arthritis and irritable bowel syndrome (IBS), had reduced soreness and morning stiffness, as well as less painful joints, after supplementing with omega-3s.2

 Avoid artificial sweeteners, especially aspartame.
 These could exacerbate your symptoms, as they can stimulate the NMDA pain receptor in your nervous system, making you feel more pain.
 Having increased NMDA pain receptor is a hallmark characteristic among fibromyalgia patients, according to a 2006 study.3

 Steer clear of processed foods, as they contain monosodium glutamate (MSG).
 This is an excitotoxin that may trigger or worsen your pain symptoms.
 It works in the same way as aspartame.
 Aside from chips and other processed snacks, MSG is also used in frozen foods and Asian cuisines (abundantly).4

-• Minimize your yeast and gluten intake.
+Minimize your yeast and gluten intake.
 These two substances often appear together, especially in bread and other baked goods.
 However, be careful as yeast can foster the overgrowth of yeast fungus in your body, and may exacerbate joint and muscle pain.
 Meanwhile, gluten can lead to gluten intolerance, leading to stomach ailments and digestive problems.

 A well-balanced and healthy diet is essential not only for treating fibromyalgia — it’s useful for helping keep your weight under control as well.
 Excessive body fat can strain and put added pressure on your joints, which may worsen the symptoms.
 A study published in the journal Clinical Rheumatology confirms this, and states that obese fibromyalgia patients actually felt better after they lost weight, experiencing less pain, fewer tender points and better sleep.
-They were also less prone to depression.6
+They were also less prone to depression.7